AwaNoodle/buildingAppWithDocker/README.md

 VOLUME ["/website_files"]
 ```

 We are going to place our own content in this location.
 Firstly create a new folder for your project.
-Inside, create a **content** folder and add a **index.html** file:
+Inside, create a **content** folder and add a **index.html** file using [Touch](https://en.wikipedia.org/wiki/Touch_%28Unix%29):

 ```bash
 > cd /vagrant